BTC Earn Strategy - Risk Report

 Lastly, the market sentiment score computed from the LunarCrush GalaxyScore is 41/100, 41%.
 The Galaxy Score is a combined measurement of cryptocurrency indicators used to correlate and understand a specific project's overall health, quality and performance.
 In short, it indicates how well a coin is doing.
 It comes as no surprise that current bear market conditions are taking a hefty toll on DeFi crypto tokens.

-Overall Counterparty Risk for Alpaca Finance is deemed medium.
+Overall Counterparty Risk for Alpaca Finance is deemed medium to low.

 When looking at the possibility of a ‘liability to asset ratio breakdown’ – where the protocol’s liabilities (total borrowed tokens) exceeds the protocol’s total asset (total deposits) – we came up with an estimate of this happening using the Merton default model.
 This estimate is a conservative theoretical default probability and tells us there is a 15% chance of this event occurring over one year.
 Because around 50% of deposits to Alpaca are denominated in stablecoins, not much volatility is expected, and the issue of intra-asset correlation is not expected to be severe.
 Also, the stablecoins deposited in Alpaca are fully collateralized in USD, so the risk of a depeg is minimal.